Constable Beneath the Trees

 Among the surprises Constable Nick finds in the woods in this collection are a colony of unidentifiable exotic birds, a stolen poet, an unexploded bomb and a missing child with a secret of her own.

-Constable Beneath the Trees was first published in 1994; it is now once more available in a Kindle edition.
+Constable Beneath the Trees was first published in 1994; it is now once more available in paperback, as well as in a Kindle edition